attila-ac/zeta/formalization/README.md

 The verification of the components in Coq is documented with the following screenshots:
 - `define_complex_check_screenshot.png`
 - `shadow_function_degree_check_screenshot.png`

+3.Hadamard Term Testing
+To validate the Hadamard product structure, we’ve split the implementation into two separate test files:
+- `hadamard_term_test.v` for handling terms associated with non-trivial zeros.
+- `hadamard_term_pole_test.v` for handling terms associated with trivial poles.

+These files test individual terms, ensuring correctness before combining them into the full Hadamard product

+4. Degree Computation Formalization (`shadow_function_degree.v`)
+The degree computation is a crucial element in the proof.
+It involves:
+- Defining zeropoles to represent zeros and poles conceptually.
+- Utilizing `aleph_null` as a placeholder for conceptual infinity.
+- Computing the minimal degree of shadow functions with explicit type handling for integers.

+**File:** `shadow_function_degree.v`
+**Check Screenshot:** `shadow_function_degree_check_screenshot.png`

 License
 This work is licensed under the [CC-BY-NC 4.0 License](https://github.com/attila-ac/Proof_RH_via_Zeropole_Balance/blob/main/LICENSE.txt).